beaverbuilder/documentation/bb-theme/customizer-settings/general.md

 The default maximum content width for header and footer content is **1100 pixels**.
 Setting the **Content width** value higher can result in header and footer margin problems when resizing the browser window--make sure to test.
 :::

-:::tip **Tip**
+:::tip
 If you want row content in your content layout to have the same width as your header and footer content width, set the same width as a global setting for rows in the Beaver Builder editor.
-See [the article on setting global row widths](/beaver-builder/layouts/rows/set-global-site-wide-default-row-widths.md) for instructions.
+See [the article on setting global row widths](/beaver-builder/layouts/rows/set-global-site-wide-default-row-widths) for instructions.
 :::

 ### Spacing (boxed layouts only)